jokob-sk/NetAlertX/docs/REVERSE_PROXY.md

    `nginx -s reload` or `systemctl restart nginx`

-4. Once NGINX restarts, you should be able to access the proxy website at https://pi.alert/pi.alert/
+4. Once NGINX restarts, you should be able to access the proxy website at https://netalertx/netalertx/

 <br>

 ## Apache HTTP Configuration (Direct Path)

-1. On your Apache server, create a new file called /etc/apache2/sites-available/pialert.conf.
+1. On your Apache server, create a new file called /etc/apache2/sites-available/netalertx.conf.

 2. In this file, paste the following code:

 ```
     <VirtualHost *:80>
-         ServerName pi.alert
+         ServerName netalertx
          ProxyPreserveHost On
          ProxyPass / http://localhost:20211/
          ProxyPassReverse / http://localhost:20211/